makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP36.md

 DECO-001

 ### Wallets

-There will be Two (2) multisig wallets each of which will serve a separate function, and which will be identified as: the Deco Operational Wallet, and the Deco Reserves Wallet.
+There will be Two (2) multisig wallets each of which will serve a separate function, and which will be identified as: the Deco Operational Wallet, and the Deco Auditor Wallet.

 1) The Deco Operational Wallet:
 The Operational Wallet is a 2-out-of-3 multisig wallet controlled by the Deco Core Unit.
 The Deco Operational Wallet receives MKR, three (3) months prior to vesting, and releases the MKR upon vesting.
 **Address: 0x56349A38e09f36039f6AF77309690d217Beaf0bF**

-2) The Deco Reserves Wallet:
+2) The Deco Auditor Wallet:
-The Deco Reserves Wallet is a 2-out-of-3 multi-sig wallet controlled by trusted MakerDAO members composed of representatives from core units outside of the Deco Core Unit.
+The Deco Auditor Wallet is a 2-out-of-3 multi-sig wallet controlled by trusted MakerDAO members composed of representatives from core units outside of the Deco Core Unit.
 Initially, the proposed signers are to be SES Core Unit members similarly to current incubator implementations.
 This wallet receives MKR Six (6) months in advance of vesting.
-Three (3) months prior to Vesting the Reserves Wallet sends the MKR to the Deco Operational Wallet.
+Three (3) months prior to Vesting the Auditor Wallet sends the MKR to the Deco Operational Wallet.
 **Address: 0xF482D1031E5b172D42B2DAA1b6e5Cbf6519596f7**